A Guide to Greek Spirits

 Mastic tree garden - credits: tolgaildun/Shutterstock.com

 Another of Greece’s most famous liqueurs is the mastic of Chios.
-This PDO product is a flavored liqueur from the oil produced from the mastic tree, indigenous to the island of Chios, in the northeastern Aegean.
+This PDO product is a flavored liqueur from the oil produced by the mastic tree, indigenous to the island of Chios, in the northeastern Aegean.

 The mastic tree is the island’s trade secret and its cultivation goes as far back as ancient times.